shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_3/README.md

 ![Ux-solution](Ux-solution.png)

 5. Calculate and plot the skin friction coefficient ($`C_f`$).
-   - Go to the toolbar and click on the "Calculator" button.
+   - Go to the toolbar and click on the 'Calculator' button.

 ![calculator](calculator.png)
-  - In the "Calculator" properties panel, which appears after selecting the tool, use the following expression:
+  - In the 'Calculator' properties panel, which appears after selecting the tool, use the following expression:

 ![calculator_panel](calculator_panel.png)
-  - Use the "Plot Over Line" filter to plot $`C_f`$:
+  - Use the 'Plot Over Line' filter to plot $`C_f`$:
     - Sampling Pattern: Sample At Segment Centers
     - Point1: (0.0, 0.0, 0.05)
     - Point2: (0.5, 0.0, 0.05)